-As a member of the American Institute of Conservation (AIC), Founder Kamila M. Korbela participated in the organization’s 45th annual meeting in Chicago and was part of the Advancing Leadership in Conservation working group.
+As a member of the American Institute of Conservation (AIC), Haute Heritage’s founder Kamila M. Korbela participated in the organization’s 45th annual meeting in Chicago and was part of the Advancing Leadership in Conservation working group.
 Check out her blog post about the opening session on AIC’s website.

 Some paintings undergo remarkable transformations during the restoration process.
-The recent treatment of a painting by Anton Raphael Mengs, performed by Founder Kamila M. Korbela, was kindly acknowledged in a post on LACMA’s blog.
+The recent treatment of a painting by Anton Raphael Mengs, performed by Haute Heritage’s founder Kamila M. Korbela, was kindly acknowledged in a post on LACMA’s blog.
 The painting can now be enjoyed in LACMA’s European galleries.

 This film offers insight into a conservator’s working process.
-See how Founder Kamila M. Korbela analysed and restored a panel painting by the German-Dutch flower and still-life painter Abraham Mignon (1640-1679) at the Conservation Department of the National Gallery of Denmark, and how hidden stories are unveiled.
+See how Haute Heritage’s founder Kamila M. Korbela analysed and restored a panel painting by the German-Dutch flower and still-life painter Abraham Mignon (1640-1679) at the Conservation Department of the National Gallery of Denmark, and how hidden stories are unveiled.

 Producer: Mathilde Schytz Marvit Director/camera/editing/sound/light: Alexandra Kristjansen Music: Frederik Strunk Grafic: Louise Springborg Content: Kamila Marta Korbela